-Consistently ranked among the top-ten programs in the U.S., the Latin America and Caribbean section has six faculty members who specialize in the region and are all affiliated with UF’s Center for Latin American Studies.
+Consistently ranked among the top-ten programs in the U.S., the Latin America and Caribbean section has four faculty members who specialize in the region and are all affiliated with UF’s Center for Latin American Studies:

 Lillian Guerra (Cuba and Caribbean)

 Philip Janzen (Africa and Caribbean)

 Affiliated faculty strengthen the department’s expertise and depth: James Cusik (Spanish Florida), curator of the P.K.
 Yonge Library of Florida History.